nelsonfigueroa/nelson.cloud/content/posts/2024-03-23-kubernetes-get-vs-list.md

 This was not immediately obvious to me.

-I figured that if you can list all objects of a certain kind (like secrets) you can also get individual objects and vice versa, but that's not the case.
+I figured that if you can list all objects of a certain kind (like secrets) you can also get an individual object by name, but that's not the case.

 Here's how it works using Kubernetes Secrets as an example object:

 - If you only have `get` permissions, you will have to know the exact name of the secret you are trying to read beforehand.
 You can run a command like `kubectl get secret <secret-name>` successfully, but running `kubectl get secrets` will not work.

 - If you only have `list` permissions for secrets, you can run `kubectl get secrets` and see a list of secrets.
 But running `kubectl get secret <secret-name>` will not work.

+- There's a tricky part: if you run `kubectl get secrets -o yaml` you will see a list of secrets and all of their contents.
+Having `list` permissions doesn't mean you only get to list the names of the secrets, you can append `-o yaml` to the command and see all the contents as well.
+Just because you don't have `get` permissions doesn't mean you can't see the contents of the objects.

 ## Example with Minikube